globocom/secDevLabs/owasp-top10-2016-mobile/m5/panda_zap/README.md

     <img src="images/key_in_logs.png"/>
 </p>

-Now in possession of the key and by having a look at the app's code, it's possible to see that a [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) encryption mechanism is being used.
+Now in possession of the key and by having a look at the app's code, it's possible to see that a [Caesar Cipher][Caesar Cipher] encryption mechanism is being used.

 In cryptography, a Caesar cipher is an encryption technique in which each letter is shifted by a fixed number of positions down the alphabet.
 Even though we appear to have what seems to be the shift value, logged as being the `key`, due to the fact of limited letters in the alphabet (25 in English), the cipher can easily be broken in a brute force attack.

-If an attacker were connected to the same network as someone using the app, it would be possible to capture and inspect the packets being transmitted using [Wireshark](https://www.wireshark.org/).
+If an attacker were connected to the same network as someone using the app, it would be possible to capture and inspect the packets being transmitted using [Wireshark][Wireshark].
 To better narrow our search, we can filter for the port the app seems to be using, `11005`, as shown by the image below:

 <p align="center">
     <img src="images/wireshark_narrow_search.png"/>